fwup-home/fwup/README.md

     key = ${ANY_ENVIRONMENT_VARIABLE:-adefault}

 Inside configuration files, it can be useful to define constants that are used throughout the file.
-All constants are stored as environment variables and overwrite environment variables with the same name.
+All constants are stored as environment variables.
+By default, definitions do not overwrite environment variables with the same name:

     define(MY_CONSTANT, 5)

-To define a constant that does not override the environment, do the following:
+To define a constant that does overrides the environment, use `define!`:

-    define(MY_CONSTANT, ${MY_CONSTANT:-5})
+    define!(MY_CONSTANT, "Can't override this")

 ## Global scope